tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 <p align="center"><img src="sources/publickey.png" width="700" /></p>

-Secp256k1 is an elliptic curve defined in the Standards for Efficient Cryptography [[20]] and is used for digital signatures in a number of cryptocurrencies such as Bitcoin, Ethereum, EOS and Litecoin. [[21]].
+Secp256k1 is an elliptic curve defined in the Standards for Efficient Cryptography [[20]] and is used for digital signatures in a number of cryptocurrencies such as Bitcoin, Ethereum, EOS and Litecoin [[21]].
 Grin also makes use of this same elliptic curve [[22]].
 Some security experts recommend not using the secp256k1 curve, as some issues have been uncovered, but not necessarily exploited.
 One of these problems is that the complex-multiplication field discriminant is not high enough to be secure.
 This could result in potential future exploits, as curves with low